pmocz/mesa-test/README.md

 These scripts submit a set of jobs that run the [[http://mesastar.org][MESA]] test_suite on a cluster.
 It is written for the [[https://slurm.schedmd.com/documentation.html][SLURM]] job scheduler.
-Nifty features include managing the dependencies between the jobs, running the star test_suite in parallel, and sending an email with the results.

 The scripts assumes you have a [[http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk][MESA SDK]] installed, as well as [[https://github.com/MESAHub/mesa_test][mesa_test]]